About Us

 OUR STORY:

-In 2007, the Safe Routes to School National Partnership (SRTSNP) initiated the State Network Project to establish SRTS networks in nine states and the District of Columbia.
-That work has continuing over the years in different states and starting in March 2012, has focused efforts in 7 states (CA, FL, MS, NC, NJ, OH and TN).
+SR2S_NP_vert_rgbIn 2007, the Safe Routes to School National Partnership (SRTSNP) initiated the State Network Project to establish SRTS networks in nine states and the District of Columbia.
+That work has continued over the years in different states including California.

 Our California state and regional networks in California work to bring together advocacy groups, parents, community members, government agencies, and other leaders.
 They also help ensure that Safe Routes to School funds succeed in California, leverage additional resources, and address and improve regional transportation policies.